Create a beautiful centerpiece of whole fruit and vegetables for the holidays.

-As we approach the holiday season, millions of families will be changing the way they celebrate.
-Imagine a full table graced with a floral centerpiece – one that will soon wilt and be thrown away.
-Yet for millions of other families who rely on food pantries to help feed their family, a holiday is just another day struggling to get food on the table.
+As we approach the holiday season, many families will be changing the way they celebrate.
+Sadly, for millions of families who rely on food pantries to help feed their family, a holiday is just another day struggling to get food on the table.

-What if your beautiful centerpiece could help your neighbors in need?
-A simple solution is to replace the flowers with fresh fruit and vegetables.
-The AmpleHarvest.org “Centerpieces for Pantries” initiative helps people share what they’ve been thankful for with those who are not quite as lucky.
-Harvested from your garden or purchased from a farmers market or store, fresh food adds lots of color and character and fragrance to the table.
+One way to help is to make a centerpiece of fresh fruit and vegetables.
+Then donate it to your local food pantry.
+Share what you’ve been thankful for with those who are not quite as lucky.
+Harvested from your garden or purchased from a farmers market or store, fresh food is full of nutrients and boosts mood.

-You can be as creative as you want with the arrangement or even have your kids contribute to the dinner by letting them create it using whole fruit and vegetables.
-It also might be a fun way to introduce your kids to “exotic” food such as kiwi, eggplant, and papaya.
+You can be as creative as you want with your centerpiece.
+Kids can help out too by picking and adding whole fruit and vegetables.
+It also might be a fun way to introduce “exotic” food such as kiwi, eggplant, and papaya.

 We’ve got you covered with budget-friendly DIY step-by-step directions available from The Prudent Garden.